browserengineering/book/book/animations.md

-[^even-more-corner-cases]: One pixel of "slop" around the edges is not good enough for a real browser, which has to deal with lots of really subtle issues like nicely blending pixels between adjacent composited layers, subpixel positioning and effects like blur filters with infinite theoretical extent.
+[^even-more-corner-cases]: One pixel of "slop" around the edges is not good enough for a real browser, which has to deal with lots of really subtle issues like nicely blending pixels between adjacent composited layers, subpixel positioning, and effects like blur filters with infinite theoretical extent.

 ``` {.python}